DanielMazurkiewicz/universal_8bit_bus/README.md

 Expansion cards are devices that can implement variety of functions that may even be completly unrelated, for example card can support video out and mouse.

 # Bus at host system
-Every card slot should be mapped to system memory and represented as separate two bytes address.
+Every card slot should be mapped to system memory and represented as separate addresses of two bytes.
 Addresses with offset +0 are reserved to invoke command execution on card (EXE pin for is set to LOW while card enabled), where as addresses with offset +1 are meant for reading/writing cards FIFO.

 # Standardized interfaces
 To avoid fragmentation of expansions cards market (and necessity of drivers development for each of them) standardized set of commands should be prepared for card functions like: video out, video in, audio out, audio in, keyboard, joystick, mouse, network, storage (full list below)